Objective comparison of methods to decode anomalous diffusion

 Even in this simple condition, the wide parameter space made the problem rather challenging, limiting the participation to T3 to only 4 teams.
-Yet, the submitted results showed an interesting asymmetry between performance obtained for the two segments (Fig.~\ref{fig:task3}a-c).
-We believe that this is at least partly a consequence of the inaccurate detection of the changepoint and the non-stationarity of some models.
+Yet, the submitted results showed an interesting asymmetry: The changepoint localization precision seems not only to depend on the relative length of the segments but also on the changepoint location (Fig.~\ref{fig:task3}a), producing a lower RMSE for changepoints located at the beginning of the trajectory.
+Similarly, the methods show best performance in estimating $\alpha$ and diffusion model for the first segment (Fig.~\ref{fig:task3}b-c).
+We believe that this is at least partly a consequence of the inaccurate localization of the changepoint and the non-stationarity of some models.
 The inexact localization of the changepoint produces two spurious segments, altering the tail of the first segment and the initial point of the second by removing or adding spurious points.
 For non-stationary models, the initial point encloses information about the initiation of the physical process, thus improper segmentation impacts more severely the evaluation of the second segment~\cite{cherstvy2014ageing}.